Frequently asked questions

 Your card will already come activated and you can begin using it as soon as your employer deposits funds into your account.

-It typically takes 7-10 business days for your Aya Prepaid Mastercard to arrive.
+It typically takes 7-10 business days for your Aya Card to arrive.
 If it has been longer than 10 business days, please send an email to email@example.com and we can look into it for you.

-Your Aya Prepaid Mastercard is formatted for health spending accounts and can be used everywhere Mastercard is accepted for eligible health expenses.
+Your Aya Card is formatted for health spending accounts and can be used everywhere Visa is accepted for eligible health expenses.
 The card cannot be used at ATMs or to obtain cash, and purchases that exceed your available balance will be declined.
 You can view and manage your balance to always know where you stand directly in the Aya app.

 You can use your available spending balance for eligible health purchases, which generally include payments for doctor’s visits, dental, vision, prescription medications, therapy, and more.
 But what most people don’t know is that there are 1,000’s of other everyday items that you can pay for with your health spending dollars.